 Thanks to Katie Lean, Kirsti Salonen, Cristina Lupu and Niels Bormann

 - What, when, where and why

 - How are AMVs derived?

 - How do we use them at ECMWF?

-- Introduction to clear sky/all sky radiances - Humidity tracing with radiances
+- Introduction to clear sky/all sky radiances - Humidity tracing with radiances in consecutive satellite images.

 Atmospheric Motion Vectors - what are they?